-Clinical specialization in physical therapy is a voluntary and unrestrictive process.
+Clinical specialization in physical therapy is a voluntary and unrestricted process.
 Participation is initiated at the request of the individual, and no attempt is made to prohibit others from practicing in a specified area, nor is it required that physical therapists who are certified restrict their practice to the area in which they are certified.
-However, no physical therapist shall purport to be a "Board-certified clinical specialist" unless said physical therapist has successfully completed the certification process as developed by the American Board of Physical Therapy Specialties.
+However, physical therapists shall not purport to be a "board-certified clinical specialist" unless they have successfully completed the certification process as developed by the American Board of Physical Therapy Specialties (ABPTS).

-These purposes of the Association's Clinical Specialization Program can best be achieved through a centralized organization, which should provide reasonable uniformity in the level and type of standards adopted as the basis for certification, and which should provide for the participation of consumer representatives in the decision making process.
-The organizational body which guides the American Physical Therapy Association Clinical Specialization Program is the American Board of Physical Therapy Specialties, and its appointed specialty councils.
+The purposes of the association's Clinical Specialization Program can best be achieved through a centralized organization, which provides reasonable uniformity in the level and type of standards adopted as the basis for certification and provides for the participation of consumer representatives in the decision-making process.
+The organizational body that guides the American Physical Therapy Association Clinical Specialization Program is ABPTS and its appointed specialty councils.

-Criteria for establishment of a new specialty area are established by the American Board of Physical Therapy Specialties and guide the development of all new specialty areas.
-The American Physical Therapy Association House of Delegates approves all new specialty areas.
+Criteria for establishment of a new specialty area are established by ABPTS and guide the development of all new specialty areas.
+The APTA House of Delegates approves all new specialty areas.
 The approved specialty areas are:

+Cardiovascular and Pulmonary Physical Therapy 1981

-Cardiopulmonary Physical Therapy 1981
+Orthopaedic Physical Therapy 1981

+Pediatric Physical Therapy

+Sports Physical Therapy

 Clinical Electrophysiologic Physical Therapy 1982

+Neurologic Physical Therapy 1982

 Geriatric Physical Therapy 1989

-Neurologic Physical Therapy 1982
+Women's Health Physical Therapy 2006

 Oncologic Physical Therapy 2016

-Orthopaedic Physical Therapy 1981

-Pediatric Physical Therapy 1981

-Sports Physical Therapy 1981

-Women's Health Physical Therapy 2006
+Wound Management Physical Therapy 2019